Trump's civil fraud trial in New York begins Monday. Here's what to know about the case.

 Former President Donald Trump and New York Attorney General Letitia James have for years been on a collision course, and it is about to play out in a courtroom in lower Manhattan.

 Trump has long volleyed insults at James while her office investigated him and his company — an investigation that ultimately led to her filing a $250 million civil lawsuit accusing Trump and others at the Trump Organization of widespread fraud.
-The trial stemming from that suit is set to begin Monday.
+The trial stemming from that suit is set to begin Monday, and Trump is there in the courtroom for opening statements.

 Here's what to know about the case.